 Benefits of a disaster recovery plan

-For now, let’s focus on some of the benefits that your business can access by creating and implementing an effective DRP.
-These are wide-ranging and numerous, but the most significant include:- Cost efficiency: This is where long-term implications outweigh short-term expenditures.
+- Cost efficiency: This is where long-term implications outweigh short-term expenditures.
 It is more cost-effective for your business to mitigate against possible threats rather than accept the costs of prolonged downtime.

 - Increased productivity: Part of a DRP includes regular checks of your entire system.
 Whether threats are detected or not, there is, at minimum, going to be some actionable insight gleaned from these exercises — insight that will lead to more efficient processes and inevitably increase productivity.